 - Financial Governance is good and continuously improving.
-The chair of the committee has a long standing financial background within the banking sector and this allows others to develop their understanding. - Resources and Finance Committee regularly report back to the Full Governing Body on financial matters and keep all Governors aware of any significant changes. - Monitoring reports are reviewed weekly with the Headteacher and Senior Finance Officer. - Half-termly budget monitoring reports are reviewed by the Resources and Finance Committee. - Termly internal audit assessments and reports provided to the Governors for continual monitoring and improvement.
+The chair of the committee has a long standing financial background within the banking sector and this allows others to develop their understanding. - Resources and Finance Committee regularly reports back to the Full Governing Board on financial matters and keeps all Governors aware of any significant changes. - Monitoring reports are reviewed weekly with the Headteacher and School Business Manager. - Monthly budget monitoring reports are issued to the Chair of Resources and Finance Committee.
+Halftermly budget monitoring reports are reviewed by the Resources and Finance Committee. - Annual internal audit assessment and report provided to the Governors for continual monitoring and improvement.